-- A Tier 2 concern is raised by the Program Director, or their delegate, or the Fit for Professional Practice Office to the Dean (Academic). - The Program Director, or their delegate, / Fit for Professional Practice Office provides all relevant information to the Dean (Academic), which may include, but is not limited to, the nature of the concern, communication with the student regarding the concern, investigations undertaken/advice sought regarding the concern, actions taken regarding the concern, documentation submitted by the student, documentation submitted by relevant staff members including the Placement Officer/WIL Coordinator. - The Dean (Academic) seeks advice from the Head of School, or their delegate, on the concern. - The Dean (Academic) may seek advice of others, either internal or external to the University, to investigate the compliance concern and to inform their decision-making process. - The Dean (Academic) may request the student attend an interview and/or provide evidence to clarify concerns that have been identified.
+- A Tier 2 concern is raised by the Program Director or the Health Placement Support Hub to the Dean (Academic) - The Program Director / Health Placement Support Hub provides all relevant information to the Dean (Academic), which may include, but is not limited to, the nature of the concern, communication with the student regarding the concern, investigations undertaken/advice sought regarding the concern, actions taken regarding the concern, documentation submitted by the student - The Dean (Academic) seeks advice from the Head of School, or their delegate, on the concern - The Dean (Academic) may seek advice of others, either internal or external to the University, to investigate the compliance concern and to inform their decision-making process - The Dean (Academic) may request the student attend an interview and/or provide evidence to clarify concerns that have been identified.
 Where appropriate, attendance at the interview by another member of staff may be required to observe and verify the proceedings.
-The student being interviewed may nominate a peer support person who is not legally qualified, to accompany them to the interview. - The Dean (Academic) determines the outcome of the concern, based on the principles of natural justice, and includes but is not limited to one or more of the following actions: - Dismiss the concern and take no further action. - Refer the student back to the Program Director, or their delegate, to deal with the matter as Tier 1.

-- Refer the student to meet with staff to receive support or other pastoral care to gain a greater understanding of the nature of the concern, and how it relates to their study. - Arrange with the Program Director, or their delegate, for adjustments to be made to professional practice components. - Impose conditions on the student's continued enrolment in professional practice components. - Restrict the student from undertaking or continuing a professional practice activity and terminate the student's enrolment in the professional practice course. - Award a nil mark for the professional practice component of a course. - Award a fail grade for the course in which the professional misconduct occurred. - Deal with the matter under relevant University Policies and Procedures. - Notify the Australian Health Practitioner Regulation Agency, where appropriate, of the student concern. - The Dean (Academic) advises the student of the outcome in writing.
-The outcome is documented in the Sonia database by the Fit for Professional Practice Office.
-The outcome and all relevant documentation are recorded in the student's central University file in Student Business Services with a copy to the Program Director.
+The student being interviewed may nominate a peer support person who is not legally qualified, to accompany them to the interview - The Dean (Academic) determines the outcome of the concern, based on the principles of natural justice, and includes but is not limited to one or more of the following actions: - Dismiss the concern and take no further action - Refer the student back to the Program Director to deal with the matter as Tier 1 - Refer the student to meet with staff to receive support or other pastoral care to gain a greater understanding of the nature of the concern, and how it relates to their study - Arrange with the Program Director for adjustments to be made to professional practice components - Impose conditions on the student's continued enrolment in professional practice components - Restrict the student from undertaking or continuing a professional practice activity and terminate the student's enrolment in the professional practice course - Award a nil mark for the professional practice component of a course - Award a fail grade for the course in which the professional misconduct occurred - Deal with the matter under relevant University Policies and Procedures - Notify the Australian Health Practitioner Regulation Agency, where appropriate, of the student concern - The Dean (Academic) advises the student of the outcome in writing.
+The outcome is documented in the SONIA database.
+The outcome and all relevant documentation are recorded in the student's central University file in Student Business Services with a copy to the Program Director